Zachary Lewis I (0Research) of King & Queen Co VA

 1694 King & Queen Co Land Grant

-Note: The ancestral home of this Lewis family, Lewisville, is located between Exol Swamp and Dragon Swamp (vic.
-Contra VA) at the headwaters of the Piankatank River near the boundary with Essex Co on the Middle Peninsula <Old New Kent Co VA>.
+Note: The ancestral home of this Lewis family, Lewisville, is located on Dragon Swamp at the headwaters of the Piankatank River.
+Interestingly, the location is at the junction of Gloucester (SE), King & Queen (NW), and Middlesex (N) counties on the Middle Peninsula <Old New Kent Co VA>.

 |Land Books of Virginia Book 8, p.
 318: